manushibt/Py4GeoDS/Py4Foundation_Course/README.md

 # Vector Demo Results of Execercises

+During the course we teach basics of python coding line by line and its use for gemotery processing like clipping, feature extraction, intersection, merging, re-projecting the shapefile etc. The course also include how to access the metadata of vector data, reading & writing multiple files etc.

 ![vector](Vector.PNG)

 # Raster Demo Results of Execercises
+In raster processing include reading & writing raster files, image masking, accessing metadata of raster files, image stacking, Index calculation and batch processing etc.
 ![raster](Raster.PNG)
 # Visulization Demo Results of Execercises
+The visulization part does not only include plotting of spatial data but its attribute data as well.
 ![vis](Vis.PNG)
 # Classification Results of Execercises
+The unsupervised classification will be explored in this session.
 ![classification](Clust.PNG)